-Partially Encrypted Content Moreover, beginning with PDF 1.5, the specification added support for Crypt Filters.
-They basically define which encryption algorithm is to be applied to a specific stream.
-A special crypt filter is the Identity filter, which simply 'passes through all input data' [31].
+Partially Encrypted Content.
+Moreover, beginning with PDF 1.5, the specification added support for Crypt Filters.
+These crypt filters basically define which encryption algorithm is to be applied to a specific stream.
+A special crypt filter is the Identity filter, which simply "passes through all input data" [50].
 Such flexibility, to define unencrypted content within an otherwise encrypted document, is dangerous.
-It allows the attacker to wrap encrypted parts into her own context.
-For example, the attacker can prepend additional pages of arbitrary content or modify existing (encrypted) pages by overlaying content, therefore completely changing the appearance of the document.
+It allows the attacker to wrap encrypted parts into their own context.
+For example, the attacker can prepend additional pages of arbitrary content or modify existing (encrypted) pages by overlaying content and therefore completely change the appearance of the document.
 An example of adding unencrypted text using the Identity filter is shown in Listing 2.
 In the given example, a new object is added to the document, with its own Identity crypt filter which does nothing (line 2), thereby leaving its content stream unencrypted and subject to modification (line 6).